salesforce/mt-dynamo/README.md

 ## Description

 Multi-tenant AWS Dynamo supports the [AWS Dynamo Java API](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/index.html?com/amazonaws/services/dynamodbv2/document/package-summary.html).
 You can write your application code against the AmazonDynamoDB interface as you would for any other application.
 The implementation will manage storage of data by tenant.
 You can tell the implementation how you want the data stored when you create the AmazonDynamoDB using the provided builders.
-This library provides 3 multi-tenant builders that allow you to create your AmazonDynamoDB client.
+This library provides 3 multi-tenant builders that allow you to create your
+AmazonDynamoDB client.
 Using these builders you tell the implementation how you want to manage storage of tenant data.
-The 3 basic implementations, are `MTAmazonDynamoDBByAccount`, `MTAmazonDynamoDBByTable`, and `MTAmazonDynamoDBByIndex`.
-These implementations allow you to separate your data by AWS account, by table name, or all in one table, respectively.
+The 3 basic implementations, are `MTAmazonDynamoDBByAccount`, `MTAmazonDynamoDBByTable`, and `SharedTable`.
+These implementations allow you to separate your tenants data by AWS account, by table name, or store tenant data colocated in a set of predefined physical tables, respectively.
 Builders may also be chained, allowing you to combine storage schemes.
 In order for the implementation to manage multi-tenancy on your behalf, you provide it with an `MTAmazonDynamoDBContextProvider`.
 The implementation calls back to the context provider whenever it needs to retrieve or store data.
 Your implementation returns a string representing a tenant identifier of your choosing.

 See details below on each of the 3 tenant storage schemes.
 Further details are provided in the Javadoc for each implementation.